erp-texh-2022/etworkk-14.0/doc/cla/corporate/etworkexperts.md

 Netherlands, 18-1-2018

-Dosyt Experts agrees to the terms of the Dosyt Corporate Contributor License Agreement v1.0.
+etwork Experts agrees to the terms of the etwork Corporate Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this